Kuwait votes for parliament amid economic, virus challenges

 Kuwait votes for parliament amid economic, virus challengesNew

-KUWAIT CITY (AP) — Kuwait is voting for its National Assembly, the first election since the death of its longtime ruling emir at a time the oil-rich nation struggles with serious economic problems during the coronavirus pandemic.
-The election Saturday will see the tiny country’s hundreds of thousands of voters select lawmakers for 50 seats in the parliament, the freest and most-rambunctious of all of the Gulf Arab countries.
-The new parliament will need to make decisions on a number of matters, perhaps none more important that Kuwait’s economy.
+KUWAIT CITY (AP) — Kuwait is voting for its National Assembly, the first election since the death of its longtime ruling emir, and as the oil-rich nation faces serious economic problems under the coronavirus pandemic.
+The election Saturday saw the tiny country’s hundreds of thousands of voters select lawmakers for 50 seats in the parliament, the freest and most-rambunctious of all of the Gulf Arab countries.
+The new parliament will need to make decisions on a number of matters, perhaps none more important than that Kuwait’s economy.